 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, (Public Law 111-203), contains a “sweeping series of core provisions” to reform federal oversight of the financial services industry.
-The Act includes amendments to exiting consumer protection, banking, derivatives and securities industries.
+The Act includes amendments to existing consumer protection, banking, derivatives and securities industries.

 Dodd-Frank was not written with the healthcare sector in mind and does not contain any general provisions applicable to healthcare.
 However, there may be a “spillover” effect.